aws-samples/amazon-dynamodb-implementing-priority-queuing/README.md

 ## Build your infrastructure

-There are several ways to build necessary infrastructure to showcase queueing concepts.
+There are several ways to build necessary infrastructure to showcase queuing concepts.

 a) Using Cloud Formation script to build the dynamoDB table